MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 1. Sign in to the [Microsoft Defender ATP online service](https://securitycenter.windows.com/).
 1. Select **Settings**, then select **Offboarding** under the **Device management** heading.
 1. Select **Windows 10** for the operating system and **Microsoft Endpoint Configuration Manager current branch and later** for the deployment method.
+   - Using the **Windows 10** option ensures that all devices in the collection are offboarded and the MMA is uninstalled when needed.
 1. Download the compressed archive (.zip) file and extract the contents.
 Offboarding files are valid for 30 days.

 1. In the Configuration Manager console, navigate to **Assets and Compliance** > **Endpoint Protection** > **Windows Defender ATP Policies** and select **Create Windows Defender ATP Policy**.
 The Microsoft Defender ATP Policy Wizard opens.